 - If you are serving this pie at an event or special occasion, you can prepare it up to 5 days in advance.
 Simply remove it from the refrigerator 30 minutes before serving.

-- To freeze: You can either freeze the pie as a whole pie or in individual slices.
-Keep it in a freezer friendly container and store it in the freezer for up to 6 months.
-Thaw at room temperature, or in the refrigerator overnight.
+To freeze: You can either freeze the pie as a whole pie or in individual slices.
+Keep it in a freezer-friendly container and store it in the freezer for up to 6 months.
+Thaw at room temperature or in the refrigerator overnight.

-More keto pumpkin recipes to try
+More low carb pumpkin desserts to try

-Keto Pumpkin Pie (EASY!)
+BEST Keto Pumpkin Pie